python/cpython/Doc/library/fcntl.rst

    in the :mod:`fcntl` module, using the same names as used in the relevant C header files.
 The argument *arg* can either be an integer value, or a :class:`bytes` object.
-With an integer value, the return value of this function is the integer return value of the C :c:func:`fcntl` call.
+With an integer value, the return value of this function is the integer return value of the C :c:func:`!fcntl` call.
 When the argument is bytes it represents a binary structure, e.g. created by :func:`struct.pack`.
-The binary data is copied to a buffer whose address is passed to the C :c:func:`fcntl` call.
+The binary data is copied to a buffer whose address is passed to the C :c:func:`!fcntl` call.
 The return value after a successful call is the contents of the buffer, converted to a :class:`bytes` object.
    The length of the returned object will be the same as the length of the *arg* argument.
 This is limited to 1024 bytes.
 If the information returned